RIBA Studio

 Why study with us?

 Students on the RIBA Studio programme also participate in the Oxford School of Architecture Digital Exhibition.
 Architecture is a professional practice and the courses on this route bring the value of practice-based learning and academic learning together.
-RIBA Studio students are self-directed, committed and deeply inspired.
-Supported by their mentors in practice and in conjunction with their self-chosen tutor, students investigate chosen themes and curate their design briefs in academia which have a direct influence on their capabilities in practice.
+RIBA Studio students are self-directed, committed and deeply inspired by the issues in the world and opportunities the profession offers to study and approach these.
+Supported by their office mentor in practice and in conjunction with their personal tutor, students investigate chosen themes and curate their design briefs in academia which have a direct influence on their capabilities in practice.
+There is a strong correlation between the learning on the courses and the student’s professional progression.

-RIBA Studio final projects have been strong contenders for the RIBA President’s Medals.
+RIBA Studio final year projects have been strong contenders for the RIBA President’s Medals.
 Explore our students’ work and visit the digital galleries created from their projects by visiting our online exhibition.
+RIBA Studio students have won a number of awards including RIBA Part 1 Bursary and the RIBA Wren Insurance Association Scholarship as well as a number of drawing prizes, artist in residence awards, and a range of research awards.

 Testimonials